itsmikefuller/sdatools/README.md

 └───tests
 ```

-The `distributions` directory contains a `distribution.py` file, which has an abstract distributions class `Distributions` from which all distributions are built.
-Furthermore, `distributions/continuous` and `distributions/discrete` contain `continuous_distribution.py` and `discrete_distribution.py` respectively, which have abstract classes `ContinuousDistribution` for continuous distributions and `DiscreteDistribution` for discrete distributions.
-I implemented these abstract classes so that probabilty density and mass functions (PDFs/PMFs) and cumulative distribution functions (CDFs) are enforced when new distributions are added.
+The `distributions` directory contains a `distribution.py` file, which has an abstract base class `Distribution` from which all distributions are built.
+This class is further built upon in `distributions/continuous/continuous_distribution.py` and `distributions/discrete/discrete_distribution.py` respectively, which have abstract classes `ContinuousDistribution` and `DiscreteDistribution`.
+The purpose of these abstract classes is primarily to make sure that probabilty density and mass functions (PDFs/PMFs) and cumulative distribution functions (CDFs) are enforced when new distributions are added to SDATools.

 The `functions` directory contains Python files for non-standard functions that are desirable to have throughout the SDATools package.
 As of version 0.1.0, this directory only contains `erf.py`, a numerical approximation of the error function `erf(x)` (for use in the calculation of the CDF for the Normal distribution),